MrMatAP/kube-eng/README.md

 $ docker pull localhost:5001/postgres:15
 ```

+> There is no need to adjust the image configuration of the included or any extra deployments.
+The cluster's containerd
+> configuration is preconfigured to mirror them through the air gapped registry.

 ## Limitations

 * On ARM-based MacOS, there is a kernel panic when issuing a query to current BIND 9.20.7